thinkjs/www.thinkjs.org/view/en/doc/2.1/controller.md

 NOTE: The `Base` above represents the definition of a base class, other classes inherit it, so that you can do some general thing in it.

-### Multistage controller
+### Multi-levels Controller

-For complicated project, one level controller can't work well.
-Right now you can create multiple level controller, such as file `src/home/controller/group/article.js` points to second level controller `group/article`.
-The same as Logic and View.
+For complicated projects, only have one level controller may not work well.
+Right now you can create multiple levels controller, the file `src/home/controller/group/article.js` for example will points to the second level controller `group/article`.
+Logic and View are the same.

 ### Use Generator Function